 But here’s a point that is often misunderstood: These numbers do not necessarily represent the number of people who clicked your ad and converted.
 They include all activity on that event or Custom Conversion — whether they came from your Facebook ad, a Facebook post, or somewhere else entirely (including non-Facebook platforms).
 The source doesn’t matter.

 That’s why the numbers you see here will almost never match up with the numbers associated with your Facebook ad The campaign is the foundation of your Facebook ad.
 This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 When Facebook reports that someone converted as a result of being shown your ad, rules need to apply to assure accuracy.

 Here’s an example of a campaign promoting my Facebook Ads Quiz Library in Ads Manager…

 There were 71 reported conversions in this case.
 That includes:

-- Anyone who clicked the ad and converted within 28 days (prior to the official change to 7 days)
+- Anyone who clicked the ad and converted within 7 days (changed in 2021)